tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ### MERS results

 ​
-In MERS, your result at every tournament is a value between 0 and 1000.
+In MERS, your performance at each tournament is recorded as a value between 0 and 1000.
 ​

 The winner of the tournament gets 1000, last place gets 0, and every other position is evenly spaced.